rryms/READ_IT/Note_controller/408/Internet_re/Internet_chap2.md

    * Differential Manchester

 Problems:
+The problem with the Manchester encoding scheme is that it doubles the rate at which signal transitions are made on the link, which means that the receiver has half the time to detect each pulse of the signal.
+The rate at which the signal changes is called **the link’s baud rate**.
+In the case of the Manchester encoding, the bit rate is half the baud rate, so the encoding is considered only 50% efficient.
+Keep in mind that if the receiver had been able to keep up with the faster baud rate required by the Manchester encoding in Figure 25, then both NRZ and NRZI could have been able to transmit twice as many bits in the same time period

 ### 2.3Framing
 There are several ways to address the framing problem.
 This section uses three different protocols to illustrate the various points in the design space.